 Many IT organizations view portability as providing the option of migrating a production application to another environment.
 In my experience, this is more theoretical than real, because once an IT organization puts an application somewhere, it’s likely to stay there.

 What is attractive about Azure Stack is that it allows great portability during the application lifecycle.
 A developer can write the application on his or her laptop.
 The same application can be placed into an on-premises Azure Stack environment for functionality and load testing.
 Ultimately, the same application can be deployed into a large Azure public cloud topology to support production scale needs.
 This kind of portability is very attractive to enterprise IT groups seeking maximum application lifecycle productivity.

-Operational Consistency: One aspect of traditional hybrid approaches that is less-often commented on is the challenge they pose for operations groups.
+One aspect of traditional hybrid approaches that are less-often commented on is the challenge they pose for operations groups.